Chapter 1:

 Amid this chaos, there was only one thing on my mind...

-How many times have I experienced those fleeting moments, those instances when I believed I could wake up and transform into a better version of myself?
+How many times have I experienced those fleeting moments, those instances when I believed I could wake up and turn into a better version of myself?
 How often have those moments come and gone?
 Every single time, I find myself caught in the same cycle, like a broken record endlessly replaying the same mistakes.
 It's beyond frustrating; it's a continuous struggle that leaves me exhausted.

 I'm haunted by the ghost of my own selfish dreams, dreams that I once held close to my heart and believed in with unwavering determination.
 Yet, I've become the architect of my own disappointment, shattering those dreams with my own hands, piece by piece.
 It's a bitter irony – to want something so badly, only to let it crumble down when it's within reach.